-- Ask a person or group to present the timeline to everyone - Use these questions to guide a conversation about each event on the timeline: - How did the event affect the community? - Were there any groups in the community that were particularly affected?
+- Ask a person or group to present the timeline to the group - Use these questions to guide a conversation about each event on the timeline: - How did the event affect the community? - Were there any groups in the community that were particularly affected?
 Which ones?
 How was the impact of the disaster different for them?
 What specific needs did they have? - What protection issues came about because of the event?
-For example, did it lead to increased crime, violence, depression, and anxiety or sexual and gender-based violence (SGBV)? - How did the community cope with the negative effects? - What kind of help did the community have to cope with the disaster?
+For example, did it lead to increased crime, violence, depression, and anxiety, or sexual and gender-based violence (SGBV) - How did the community cope with the negative effects? - What kind of help did the community have to cope with the disaster?
 (This is also called a "response") - Was there anything missing from that help? - Were there any lessons about how help could be better next time? - Check with the group to make sure they are satisfied with the timeline.
 If they have no more to add, share any information from the desk review/KIIs that is not already on the timeline.
 Use the guiding questions above to facilitate a similar discussion.
-Add them to the timeline.
+Add them to the timeline too. - 5.
+Imagine a future timeline - Ask the participants if they can see any aspect of these events or timeline that repeat themselves? - Can any events be predicted which may happen in the future?
+Either the same events or similar events?
+For example, the timeline shows many draughts or floods.
+If the group has predictions, add these to the future timeline. - 6.
+Review key points and close the session - Review the key points from the sessions - Thank the participants for taking part in the discussions - Explain the next steps